weakish/weakish.github.com/dive-into/osx.md

 ## Google

 Google accounts can be added to the Mail.app.
-Except for the gmail, other osx applications can also sync with Google account:
+Besides gmail, other osx applications can also sync with Google account:

 - Contacts
 - Calenders